 NB.
 Married Couple’s Allowance is not the same as Marriage Allowance.
 You cannot get Marriage Allowance and Married Couple’s Allowance at the same time.

-You can backdate your claim to include any tax year since 5 April 2016 that you were eligible for Marriage Allowance.
-Your partner’s tax bill will be reduced depending on the Personal Allowance rate for the years you’re backdating and they will receive the rebate either by cheque or by their tax code being increased.
+You can backdate your claim to include any tax year since 5 April 2020 that you were eligible for Marriage Allowance.
+Your partner’s tax bill will be reduced depending on the Personal Allowance rate for the years you’re backdating.

 Your Personal Allowance will transfer automatically to your partner every year until you cancel Marriage Allowance – for example if your income changes or your relationship ends.